getsentry/grouping-tests/README.md

 ## Prerequisites

-For now, run these scripts in the virtualenv of your local getsentry installation.
-The scripts assume you placed this repo in the same parent directory as the getsentry repo itself.
+For now, run these scripts in the virtualenv of your local sentry installation.

 This requires that you checkout sentry's [hierarchical group hashes](https://github.com/getsentry/sentry/pull/23861) branch.